sr-gi/bitcoin_tools/README.md

 # Bitcoin tools

 bitcoin_tools is a Python library created for teaching and researching purposes.
-Its main objective is helping users to understand how Bitcoin transactions can be created from scratch, allowing them to identify the fields constituting a transaction, how those fields can be modified, and where they are located in the hexadecimal representation of the transaction (the serialized transaction).

-Moreover, bitcoin_tools allows users to set both scriptSig and scriptPubKey fields to whatever script they want to generate, letting the creation and testing of new scripts far beyond the standard ones.`
+It main objective is twofold.
+First it aims to ease the understating of Bitcoin transaction creation, by using well-documented and easy to understand python code.
+Moreover, it aims to provide a powerful tool that allow their users to create custom `transaction` / `scripts`, while giving the required tools to access interesting data such as the `utxo set`.

+bitcoin_tools allows you to:

+* Bitcoin keys creation and management.
+* Creation of Bitcoin transactions from scratch.
+* Customize any field of your transaction.
+* Transaction serialization / deserialization.
+* Creation of standard and custom scripts (`scriptSig` and `scriptPubKey`).
+* Transaction analysis from hex encoded transactions.
+* Chainstate (`utxo set`) analysis

 ### Dependencies

 The library has the following dependencies (which can be satisfied by using pip install -r requirements.txt):

-ecdsa
+* ecdsa
-python-bitcoinlib
-base58
+* base58
+* python-bitcoinlib
-plyvel
+* plyvel
-matplotlib
+* matplotlib
-numpy
+* numpy
-qrcode
+* qrcode
-Pillow
+* Pillow

-Last two are only required for creating qr-codes for private key WIF format.
+Last two (key management) are only required for creating qr-codes for private key WIF format.
 They could be avoided if such functionality is not required.

 ### Examples

 Down below you can find some examples of how to use some of the library functions.
-More examples can be found in examples.py
+More examples can be found in `examples/`

 #### Key management and Bitcoin address generation
 ```python
 from bitcoin_tools.core.keys import generate_keys, store_keys
 from bitcoin_tools.wallet import generate_wif, generate_btc_addr